-If your VET-FEE HELP loan application is successful, the Australian Government will pay RMIT, on your behalf, up to the full amount of your fees.
+If your VET Student Loans and/or SA-HELP loan application is successful, the Australian Government will pay RMIT, on your behalf, up to 100% of your fees.
 This amount will become part of your accumulated HELP debt.

 The Australian Taxation Office (ATO) will calculate your compulsory repayment for the year and include this on your income tax notice.